gellel/lexicon/README.md

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 For additional information, please review the [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md) file.

 ## Acknowledgements
+Big thanks to [egonelbre/gophers](https://github.com/egonelbre/gophers) for providing the delightful Gopher artwork used in the social preview.
+Don't hesitate to pay them a visit!